claytoncollie/tracking-code-for-twitter-pixel/readme.txt

 ### Filters

-If you want to set the measurement ID without using the wp-admin user interface, use the filter below.
+If you want to set the tag ID without using the wp-admin user interface, use the filter below.

 `
 add_filter(
 	'tracking_code_for_pinterest_pixel_id',
 	/**
-	 * Set Pinterest Pixel measurement ID.
+	 * Set Pinterest Pixel tag ID.
 	 *
-	 * @param string $measurement_id Measurement ID.
+	 * @param string $tag_id Tag ID.
 	 *
 	 * @return string
 	 */
-	function ( $measurement_id ) {
+	function ( $tag_id ) {
 		return 'UA-7654321';
 	}
 );